medo64/Medo.Uuid7/README.md

 * Hardware acceleration: Vector128 support for Equals method.
 * Microsoft SQL Server support (`NewMsSqlUniqueIdentifier()`).
 * Support for UUID version 4 (fully random UUID)
-* Conversion from and to System.Guid
+* Conversion from and to System.Guid; it's faster to create Uuid7 and convert it to Guid than using `Guid.CreateVersion7()` on its own.
-* .NET 8 AOT support
+* .NET AOT support
 * Also available as [Entity Framework Core library][nuget_uuid7_efcore].

 You can find packaged library at [NuGet][nuget_uuid7].